facebook/react/docs/docs/jsx-in-depth.md

 ### Props with 'False' values

-If you don't pass a prop into a component, it will default to `null`, which is a falsey value in JavaScript.
+If you don't pass a prop into a component, it will default to `undefined`, which is a falsey value in JavaScript.

 These two JSX expressions are equivalent.